 State law mandates University Academy to inform each parent, guardian, or eligible student that school officials may release "Directory Information" that may include print and electronic publications of University Academy.
 The Missouri Sunshine Law considers such information a "Public record" and must be released upon demand to any person who requests it.
-"Directory Information" is information not generally considered harmful and as designated by University Academy designates the following items as Directory Information for students in Kindergarten through 12:
+"Directory Information" is information not generally considered harmful and as designated by University Academy is not generally considered harmful, nor an invasion of privacy.
+University Academy designates the following items as Directory Information for students in Kindergarten through 12: